p7g/c-bytecode-vm/docs/stdlib.md

 ### function `append(list, value)`

-Add a value to the end of the list.
+Return a new list with `value` added to the end.

 Like `length`, this function is O(n).

 ### function `prepend(list, value)`

-Add a value to the front of the list.
+Return a new list with `value` added to the front.

 This function is O(1) (i.e. takes the same time regardless of the length of the list).